gohugoio/hugoThemes/README.md

 However you will still need to provide generic content that is as **neutral as possible** in the theme's exampleSite.

 From time to time we may audit the demos hosted on the Hugo Theme website.
-If a demo is found to contain content that is not acceptable it will be disabled.
+If a demo is found to feature content that is not acceptable it will be disabled.

 ## Resources